openxla/shardy/docs/sharding_representation.md

 ### Priorities

-Priority is a way to prioritize certain partitioning+propagation decisions over others, and allows for incremental partitioning of a program.
+Priority is a way to prioritize certain partitioning and propagation decisions over others, and allows for incremental partitioning of a program.

 Priorities are values attached to some or all dimensions of a sharding representation (replicated axes don't have priorities).